 - The CRA/RQ may authorize a refund in certain circumstances even though the income tax return has been filed after the normal reassessment period.

-- The CRA may authorize a reassessment or redetermination for an individual beyond the normal reassessment period where the adjustment would result in a refund or a reduction in an amount payable by the individual.
+- The CRA/RQ may authorize a reassessment or redetermination for an individual beyond the normal reassessment period where the adjustment would result in a refund or a reduction in an amount payable by the individual.

 - The CRA/RQ may waive or cancel all or any portion of any penalty or interest otherwise payable by a taxpayer under the Voluntary Disclosures Program (“VDP”).
 In general terms, this relief is available to taxpayers who come forward “voluntarily” to report past errors or omissions before an enforcement action has taken place.

 When asking for taxpayer relief, you should put forward a strong case with all supporting documentation.
 The CRA/RQ allow taxpayer relief applications only exceptionally and only if all the requirements published in their guidelines have been met.
 It is recommended that you consult with a tax lawyer to ensure that you put forward valid grounds.